AQueff/ShinyXRF/README.md

 1. Choose the elements to include;
 2. Choose the PCA axes to display;
+3. Choose the groups to be used for calculation, other groups will be only projected in the PCA;
-3. View the interactive plot;
+4. View the interactive plot;
+5. Optionally enable `dimensio` plots.

 It is recommended to select at least three elements.